 A limited liability company makes it easy to file your taxes, as you will report your income and expenses on a Schedule C that is sent with your personal tax return.
 Further, an LLC doesn’t require that you pay taxes twice.
 With an S corporation or a C corporation, taxes will often be paid on income that goes into the company as well as money paid to the owner by the company.

-LLCs are one of the easiest types of company to structure, in general, as they require far less paperwork than other types of corporations and require less administrative time.
+LLCs are one of the easiest types of company to structure, in general, as they require far less paperwork than other business entities and require less administrative time.
 LLCs can have as many owners as desired, and the owners of an LLC do not have to all be American citizens, although depending on the state, there may need to be more than one citizen involved.
+Please check with your state laws to be sure.

-An LLC, like an S corporation or C corporation, shields you from personal liability regarding your company’s debts.
+An LLC, like an S corporation or C corporation, shields you from personal liability regarding your business debts.
 If your company goes bankrupt or is found liable for damages to another entity, your company will be liable, but you will not be.
+This is not the case for sole proprietorships.

 Although there are some instances of an individual being found liable for an LLC’s debt, this generally only happens if the individual business owner is directly responsible for that debt or has personally guaranteed that debt.
-Otherwise, an LLC creates a barrier between you and your company’s operations.
+Otherwise, an LLC provides liability protections and creates a barrier between you and your company’s operations.

 Although forming an LLC is comparatively simple, it’s still a complicated process that involves developing operating agreements and submitting the right forms.
 If an LLC is not formed properly, it may not be able to provide the protections that are indicated above.

-One of the easiest ways to form an LLC online is to hire a third-party service.
+One of the easiest ways to form an LLC online is to hire a third-party service or a registered agent.
 A third-party service will take the information you offer about your business and submit it to the relevant parties, thereby ensuring that your LLC has been registered properly with the government.

 When forming an LLC online, you will need information about the business owners, as well as the company’s name and general information about the type of business the company will do.